 The chickens are made to stand on wire-mesh cages from early infancy to just before the point of destruction.
 The wire meshing is an unnatural ground for the chickens to stand or lay on, and because of this several terrible things typically happen to the chickens.
 First, the chickens’ feet end up growing around the wire meshing.
-When the chickens are removed from their cages, they oftentimes have to be ripped out of the cages, sometimes detaching them from their limbs, because the chicken’s skin and foot has grown and formed around the wire meshing.
+When the chickens are removed from their cages, they oftentimes have to be ripped out of the cages, sometimes detaching them from their limbs, because the chicken’s skin and foot have grown and formed around the wire meshing.

 The chickens lose their feathers from rubbing up against each other and the wire cages.
 The loss of feathers causes abrasive sores and damage to the chicken’s skin.
 If one observes a chicken on a natural, open farm setting to that of a chicken in confinement, indicators of suffering are prevalent.

 In a natural setting, we find that chickens are intelligent creatures that can establish a pecking order of up to around ninety chickens.
-This pecking order is a hierarchy of chickens which the chickens learn and learn to respect.
+This pecking order is a hierarchy of chickens in which the chickens learn and learn to respect.
 When chickens are forced into confinement, or forced to be among many more than ninety chickens, they become disoriented and cannot establish a true pecking order.
 This causes the chickens to start attacking each other by pecking at each other or smothering each other.

 In order to avoid this unnatural pecking, farmers usually cut off the tips of the chickens’ beaks.
 This causes the chickens much pain, for they have highly sensitive nerve endings near the tips of their beaks.
 Aside from the pain caused by cutting off the tips of the beaks, further forms of suffering can be noted if one watches how chickens act in natural settings.